 It is not uncommon for professionals to have an “I’m in charge” attitude.
 After all, you’ve worked incredibly hard and achieved a status that most people can only dream of.
 We get it.
 But this is a huge mistake in divorce cases.
 If you can’t consistently follow your attorney’s advice, you’ve either hired the wrong divorce attorney, or you’re your own worst enemy in your divorce case.

 Always consider the affect your actions are and will have on your children.
 Your spouse will become your ex-spouse but your children will not.
 Depending on their ages and other factors, children handle the divorce of their parents in different ways.
 No one in a divorce matter, professional or not, ever benefits by actions that will alienate the relationship they have with their children – both short and long-term.

 Retain the Legal Counsel You Deserve

 Our divorce attorneys in Las Vegas are experts in handling divorce matters for professionals and high income/net worth clients.
 Their record of success has been acknowledged by the local legal community and clients alike.
-Both Jennifer V. Abrams and Vincent Mayo offer phone consultations as a courtesy at no charge.
 Call us today at 702-222- 4021 to speak directly with one of them and start on the road to getting back to the positive aspects of your life.